Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 Laptops and software:

-As of Fall 2022, IDeATe Lending has Dell Inspiron PC laptops running Windows 10 Enterprise 21H2 and MacBook Pro laptops running macOS 12 (Monterey).
+As of Fall 2023, IDeATe Lending has Dell Inspiron PC laptops running Windows 10 Enterprise 22H2 and MacBook Pro laptops running 13.5._ (Ventura).
 For the latest details and a list of software, check https://resources.ideate.cmu.edu/computing/software/.
 Each spring, IDeATe solicits requests for new software to be installed over the summer.
 Due to budget and licensing limitations, we cannot honor all software requests.
 To request additional software, send an email to help@ideate.cmu.edu.
 Laptops are available for same-day and overnight use from IDeATe Lending.

 IDeATe orientation: